 If a medium-length hairstyle such as this is preferred, it’s definitely one to consider.

 Have a discussion with him.
 Maybe encourage him to chat with his barber first to ask him what style would be best.

 OK – this definitely won’t be for everyone.

-But ultimately, a lot of balding guys look a lot better with completely shaved heads compared with thinning patches here and there.
+But ultimately, many balding guys look better with completely shaved heads compared with thinning patches here and there.